ShumailaAhmed/AI-Workshop/README.md

 More the no of hidden layers an nn has, the deeper it gets.
 We can combine many layers to obtain a very complex model.
 A deep NN is nothing but a multilayered perceptron.
 The number of hidden layers is called the depth of the neural network.

-We can visualize the concepts on http://playground.tensorflow.org/ this will give us some intutive understanding of how the neural networks work.
+We can visualize the concepts on http://playground.tensorflow.org/ this will give us some intuitive understanding of how the neural networks work.

 ### Implementation